tyleryasaka/inlinesave/README.md

 Some nifty things that can be done with this plugin, even with multiple inline editor instances on a web page:

-1. Specify and save arbitrary data to the server along with the save.
+1. Specify and save arbitrary data to the server along with the save by using the postData option.
 2. Start showing a "loading" spinner via the `onSave` callback and remove it in either the `onSuccess` or `onFailure` callbacks.
 3. Manipulate the editor instances from the callbacks using the editor parameter passed to them.
 4. If using the [inlinecancel](#inlinecancel) plugin as well: along with #3 above, changes can be undone with inlinecancel's `onCancel` callback, if the original editor state is saved prior to edits.